 Semantic segmentation: a bridge between human perception and artificial intelligence?

 Semantic segmentation plays an essential role in bringing artificial intelligence closer to the understanding and interpretation of visual scenes.
+Semantic segmentation tasks are designed to provide detailed scene understanding, similar to human perception.
 This opens up new perspectives in areas such as computer vision, robotics, and augmented reality.

 Similar understanding of the environment

 Semantic segmentation allows AI to understand visual scenes in ways similar to human perception.
-It can split an image into different regions and assign semantic meaning to each pixel.
-Thus, it allows algorithms to recognize and categorize objects and elements in the scene in the same way as a human being would.
+It can split an image into different regions and assign semantic meaning to each pixel by labeling them with specific semantic classes, such as cars, pedestrians, or trees.
+This enables detailed categorization of objects and elements in the scene, allowing algorithms to recognize and categorize them in the same way as a human being would.

 Contextual interpretation